PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 We will create a reusable function that will help us construct additional methods to load data.

-And finally, let's create a new function `getHomePageData` to load our home page data.
+And finally, let's create a new function, `getHomePageData,` to load our home page data.

 ```jsx
 export async function getHomePageData() {